jessealdana/aldana-folio/README.md

  ## Installation

-This app is deployed on Heroku at: https://jessealdana.github.io/aldana-folio/
+This app is deployed on Github Pages at: https://jessealdana.github.io/aldana-folio/